Sylvan LaCue: Artistry

 Had I gotten any monetary success early on I wouldn't have known what to do with it and I would've sabotaged myself as an artist.
 I'm grateful that God really allowed me to fail the amount of times I failed so I could learn.

 The storytelling and narratives have been compared to Kendrick Lamar's debut Good Kid, M.A.A.D City and classics from Masta Ace and Prince Paul.

-HotNewHipHop describes Sylvan as having a similar voice and inflection as Smoke DZA, though having a "consistently faster" flow.
+HotNewHipHop describes LaCue as having a similar voice and inflection as Smoke DZA, though having a "consistently faster" flow.
 They say his lyrics are flexible, switching his rhyming style to the beat of the music.

 His delivery is described as "very aggressive and brash, but not in a barking or yelling sense".
 He also sings, contributing vocals on many of his own hooks.

-Sylvan has been known to give fans an intimate look into his thought process, producing VSCO journals and meeting with fans in various cities to preview new music over conversation and coffee.
+LaCue has been known to give fans an intimate look into his thought process, producing VSCO journals and meeting with fans in various cities to preview new music over conversation and coffee.